yet-another-tool/obsidian-findoc/README.md

 ## Installation

-It is still a POC, you can download a release and install it in your local obsidian plugin.
+It is now in Beta, you can download a release and install it in your local obsidian plugin.

 > As soon as the CSV aspect is stable, I will open a PR in the Obsidian Plugin registry.